fandora-network/docs/docs/edge/architecture/modules/syncer.md

 This module contains the logic for the synchronization protocol.
 It is used for syncing a new node with the running network, or validating/inserting new blocks for the nodes which do not participate in the consensus (non-validators).

-The Polygon Edge uses **libp2p** as the networking layer, and on top of that runs **gRPC**.
+The fandora Edge uses **libp2p** as the networking layer, and on top of that runs **gRPC**.

-There are essentially 2 sync types in Polygon Edge:
+There are essentially 2 sync types in fandora Edge:
 * Bulk Sync  - sync a large range of blocks at a time
 * Watch Sync - sync on a per-block basis